I got into a fight at school.

 Daniel in the Dentist Den

 The badly chipped tooth eventually developed a fissure resulting in the need to receive a crown later in life.
-Thanks Daniel, you're hard to forget.
-Last year another "gift" from him was discovered while visiting the dentist.
+Another "gift" reminder of him was discovered while visiting the dentist.
 For as long as I can remember, opening my mouth wide has caused a popping sound.
 Oral surgeons might refer to this as a temporomandibular joint or TMJ symptom.
 Usually the condition it is accompanied by other prodomes such as headaches or earaches or locked jaw.
 In the early 1980s it was quite popular to break, add plates and rewire adult jaws to correct this condition.
 One of my workmates had this done.
 In recent years, gentle therapies or bite guards are recommended before considering surgery.

 I don't recommend violence.
 But here's some advice if you happen to find yourself on the receiving end of a blow: Clench your teeth.
 An unstable jaw can easily be broken.
 Second thing I learned was never to telegraph a punch.
 More to the point of TMJ, try to identify a genesis to the resulting pop.
 If you are ever struck in the jaw, have a medical professional immediatly assess potential misalignment and possible remedies to avoid lifelong side effects.